 Would you like to know what these reasons are?
 If so then please read do on.

 If not, then the following big green buttons will take you straight over to Match.com where you can start a free trial (no credit card needed).
 Just complete the registration form and you’ll be ready to start your online dating adventure!

 I personally know a lot more people who have met their partners on Match.com than on eHarmony.
 My brother met his wife on Match.com and also a best friend met her husband on Match.com too.
 I’ve also been contacted on this site by a lot more people who have had success on Match than eHarmony.
-That’s not to say that eHarmony does not work, it just seems to be more people are having success with Match.
+That’s not to say that eHarmony does not work, it just seems to be more people are having success with Match right now.

 How both sites handle searching is very different. eHarmony basically automates this for you based on the results from your membership questionnaire, unfortunately sometimes you’ll end up with no matches at all and can’t do anything about it.
 No matches on eHarmony means you won’t see any profiles and you won’t be able to contact anyone.

 On Match.com however you are left to search for your own matches using an extensive list of search options.
 There are no restrictions here and you will be spoilt for choice if you live in a large town or city.

-eHarmony is only a little cheaper if you join for 12 months.
+eHarmony is a little cheaper if you join for 12 months.
 Personally I always recommend taking out a 6 month membership since 1 and 3 months subscriptions are often too short to find your soul mate and 12 months is really far too long.
 A 6 month membership on match.com is almost half the price of eHarmony.

 Membership Prices: Match.com vs eHarmony